geshan/geshan.github.com/posts/2021-01-14-free-nodejs-hosting.md

 Some other services where you can host your Node.js application free/almost free but you need to put your credit card are as follows:

 1. Railway - [Railway](https://railway.app?referralCode=Tcesg7) is a great service with free $5 a month.
 We can even run a database on Railway without adding a credit card.
-1. Koyeb - [Koyeb](https://www.koyeb.com/pricing) is another useful service that gives $5 a month.
-We can run Containers as well on it.
 1. Fly.io - Pretty good, it is like CDN for the backend.
 The [free plan](https://fly.io/docs/about/pricing/) has 3 shared-CPU-1x VMs with 256 MB of RAM.
 Asks for a credit-card on registration.
 1. Google Cloud Run - You can host your Node.js app on [Google Cloud Run](https://cloud.google.com/run) as [serverless containers](/blog/2023/04/serverless-containers/).
 You can get up to [2 million requests](https://cloud.google.com/run/pricing) per month free.
 But it will involve setting up Google Cloud Registry and other tools.
 Part of Google Cloud Platform which asks for a credit card on registration.
 1. Glitch - [Glitch](https://glitch.com/pricing) can host one of your Node.js Apps for free.
 It is better used to code collaboratively than host a Node.js app or API.